matan-yes/dataScientistWorkshop_ex2/README.md

 ```

 2. Read the train.csv file into a dataframe.
-   We will set all the empty cells in our dataset to be na
+   We will set all the empty cells in our dataset to be na.
-   we also read our test set, add a Survived column with empty values for making some data preperation, before using in classification models
+   We also read our test set, add a Survived column with empty values, the reason is for making some data preperation, before using in classification models

    at the end of this part we will have dataframe named "dataframe" that will contain the records from both train and test sets
 ```{r}